Frequently Asked Questions

 A. There are lots of unsubstantiated comments that phytochemical rich foods such as turmeric can interfere with chemotherapy.
 A few laboratory test using cells in petri dishes have suggest that high doses can have anti-oxidant activity which may potentially reduce the action of chemotherapy.
 However, most studies actually show the opposite For example, a major study showed the combined treatment of curcumin and docetaxel inhibited the proliferation and induced apoptosis significantly higher than the curcumin and docetaxel-treated group alone.
 Another study involving women with breast cancer have shown beneficial synergistic benefits of turmeric with chemotherapy even up to 6000 mg a day.
 Another study show that turmeric could improve the response to cisplatin chemotherapy.

 A. These are very different supplements both researched in separate major national trials taken.
 In each trial they showed a benefit on their own but effectiveness was enhanced by combination with yourgutplus.
-Phyto-v showed a benefit for Long Covid and Your-phyto for prostate cancer.
+Phyto-v showed a benefit for Long Covid and Your-phyto for prostate cancer, urinary symptoms, strength and erectile function.